 Fort Chambray, Ghajnsielem, Gozo

-Fort Chambray is an old city, within a fortress, on Malta's sister island, Gozo.
+Fort Chambray is an old city within a fortress, on Malta's sister island of Gozo.
 Gozo is an unspoiled island in the Mediterranean that is far more than just another sun and sea destination.
 Fort Chambray was intended to be a fortified city.
-Built by the Knights of the Order of St. John 250 years ago, it was the centre of defense for the island’s inhabitants.
+Built by the Knights of the Order of St. John 250 years ago, it was the centre of defence for the island’s inhabitants.

 Fort Chambray sits on top of the heights commanding the Comino Channel.
 Backed by steep cliffs that act as a natural bastion, the location offers stunning views back across the channel to Comino and Malta.
 It stands as a sentinel guarding the port of Mgarr.
 The picturesque harbour is busy with ferry operations and small fishing and pleasure craft.
 Access is via a slip road from the main highway.
 This road connects the channel port with Gozo’s capital, Rabat, famous for its Citadel, the Gran Castello, the original refuge of the local inhabitants in earlier, more dangerous times.